Historical picture

 Or one can conceive of flowmeters by function: patient breathing gas, scavenger, common gas outlet, or auxiliary oxygen flow.
 Of course, we also measure flow (and volume, and composition) of inhaled and exhaled gases in the breathing circuit.

-Diagram of a glass flowmeter.
-Click on the thumbnail, or on the underlined text, to see the larger version.
+Glass flowmeter.
+Click on the link to see the larger version.

-Regular mechanical needle valves and glass flowtubes are utilized in older machines, but only a few current machines (Aespire, Aestiva, Paragon).
+Flowmeters with mechanical needle valves and glass flowtubes are utilized in only a few current machines (Aespire, Aestiva).

 A hybrid flowmeter has characteristics that are transitional between glass flowmeters and fully electronic gas mixers.
 Flow is mechanically controlled (needle valve) and electronically displayed (bar graph on computer screen).
 Thus, hybrid flowmeters have no glass tubes or float bobbins.
 The flow rate is indicated with a bar graph on a monitor screen.
 There is a needle valve (so flow can be generated even without electric power) in the Apollo and Mindray A5.
 Flows are captured and displayed electronically.
 Thus, transitional (and electronic) flowmeters allow automated anesthesia record-keepers to chart fresh gas flows.
 To allow measurement of total fresh gas flow in the event of monitor screen failure or electrical power failure, these designs usually incorporate a common gas outlet flowmeter, which measures the total flow of all gases (oxygen plus carrier gas-either air or nitrous oxide).The common gas outlet flowmeter is visible in the first picture above, to the right of the Apollo needle valves.

 Aisys electronic flowmeters.
-Click on the thumbnail, or on the underlined text, to see the larger version (178 KB).
+Click on the link to see the larger version.

 Setting fresh gas flow on the Aisys, Avance, and Perseus is different.
 The gas mixer electronically controls flow of all gas and vapor to the patient, and these are displayed on a monitor screen.
 The user sets

-It's an odd way to do it for anesthetists who are used to setting a process variable ("I'll use 2 L nitrous oxide + 2 L oxygen, which will give me 4 L/min FGF at an FIO2 = 0.5") rather than setting the desired outcome and letting the process be taken care of by the machine ("I want a total flow of 4 L/min at an FIO2 of 0.5 in nitrous oxide").
+It's an odd way to do it for anesthetists who are used to setting a process variable ("I'll use 2 L nitrous oxide + 2 L oxygen, which will give me 4 L/min FGF and therefore an FIO2 = 0.5") rather than setting the desired outcome (total FGF & FIO2 and letting the individual flows of air and nitrous oxide be determined by the machine ("I want a total flow of 4 L/min at an FIO2 of 0.5 in nitrous oxide").

 Electronic control of gas mix and fresh gas flow allows "Et Control" (in the GE Aisys CS2).
 Et control automatically adjusts fresh gas flow and dialed anesthetic agent (AA) to maintain expired oxygen (EtO2) and agent (EtAA) targets.
 The user sets the desired outcome (patient's end tidal oxygen & agent); the process of getting there (changing gas flows and agent concentration) is manipulated by the machine to produce the desired outcome quickly, and without further user intervention.
 This has the following advantages:

-At the end of the case, one can emerge the patient withe EtC aid.
+At the beginning of the case, it is entirely reasonable to activate Et Control immediately, to an EtAA of 0.5 MAC (to avoid post-induction hypotension).
+EtAA may then be increased in anticipation of incision.
+[3] At the end of the case, one can emerge the patient with EtC aid.
 There are two choices depending on the rapidity necessary.
 Select "Purge" and fresh gas flow is changed to 10 L/min with the vaporizer off, to flush agent and complete emergence as rapidly as possible.
-Selecting "Off" lets agent decrease gradually by stopping any further delivery of agent to the circuit (e.g. closes the vaporizer), while leaving fresh gas flows low.
+Selecting "Off" lets agent decrease gradually by stopping any further delivery of agent to the circuit (e.g. closes the vaporizer), while leaving FGF low.
 This results in a slower process whereby the patient "coasts" upwards towards readiness for extubation.

 Besides the flowmeters which deliver gas to the breathing circuit, flowmeters are used in three other ways in the gas machine.